Do you have blockers in your organisation?

 From where you’re standing and as you focus on the details, you and your senior management team are doing everything they seemingly can, and yet you’re still not moving forward.

-You’re told by the person responsible for the failing area that there are operational, time, money or staff constraints and work is being done to overcome this, but these problems are never solved.
+You’re told by the person responsible for the failing area that there are operational, time, money or staff constraints and work is getting done to overcome this, but these problems are never solved.

 You continue to have faith and go back to the drawing board but to be perfectly honest, it’s groundhog day.

 It’s hard to think the person you or someone that you trust hired, is not up to the challenge set.

-Regardless of how disappointing this may feel, being aware of this and taking it on the chin is the best way to get your business working the way you need things to work.
+Regardless of how disappointing this may feel, being aware of this and taking it on the chin is the best way to get your organisation working the way you need things to work.

 If you’ve ever found yourself or are currently in this scenario, you may have a blocker working in your organisation.

 What is a blocker, and how do they harm?

 A blocker is an individual that stops progression.
 This can be in a multitude of ways and may be conscious or unconscious.

 Blockers can hold any position within an organisation; however, blockers who are in a position of authority can do the most damage.

 This is because they have a multitude of people and situations they can use as reasons for work not being done.

 Regardless of whether the blocker is aware of their behaviour, the results are still the same.
 They are accountable for this.

 Their job is to make things work, and if this has not happened time and time again, they need to put under the spotlight.

 The worst thing about blockers in high positions is that they want complete control, and when good meaning staff members attempt to share ideas to improve the work environment, blockers can be dismissive towards them.